 - Allow to cool for a few minutes then crumble into smallish pieces.

-The Waffles (Gluten Free, Grain Free, Nut Free, with Dairy Free Option - these maple bacon waffles will blow your mind.
+Gluten Free, Grain Free, Nut Free, with Dairy Free Option - these maple bacon waffles will blow your mind.

 - Add the eggs (crack them first please) to the bowl of your stand mixer (or a glass bowl if using a handheld mixer) along with the vanilla bean paste/vanilla extract.